b13/b_dropdown/README.md

 disable() | Dropdown | Disables the dropdown and returns its js object. disableOption(*: indexElementOrOption) | Option | Disables an option and its mock pendant. enable() | Dropdown | Enables the select and its mock pendant.
-Returns the Dropdown object. enableOption(*: indexElementOrOption) | Enables an option and its mock pendant.
+Returns the Dropdown object. enableOption(*: indexElementOrOption) | Option | Enables an option and its mock pendant.
 Returns the enabled Option. getLabelForOption(*: indexElementOrOption) | string/undefined | Returns the label of an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element. getOption(*: indexOrElement) | Option/undefined | Returns an option based on its order in the select structure. getOptionByIndex(number: index) | Option/undefined | Returns the searche option based on its index.